List of Blackpool Tramway tram stops

-All of the current stops of Blackpool Tramway are listed here, as well as past and future stops.
+All of the current stops of Blackpool Tramway are listed here, as well as past stops.

 Main service stops

 The following is a list of stops with platforms currently served by Blackpool's Bombardier Flexity 2 fleet, from north to south:

 Heritage tram stops

 Blackpool's heritage trams do not serve the main service platforms, instead having separate designated stops.
 The following is a list of stops used by them, from north to south: